Mike Kafka: Pre-draft

-Prior to the 2010 NFL Draft, Kafka was projected to be drafted in the sixth round by NFLDraftScout.com and as high as the fourth round.
+Prior to the 2010 NFL draft, Kafka was projected to be drafted in the sixth round by NFLDraftScout.com and as high as the fourth round.
 He was rated as the eleventh-best quarterback in the draft.
 Northwestern head coach Pat Fitzgerald said at the time that 85 NFL scouts, general managers and personnel directors who watched film or came to see a game or a practice said about Kafka was that he "throws a lot better than our No. 3 [quarterback] does right now."
-Fitzgerald also said that he would be "shocked" if Kafka was not drafted in the 2010 NFL Draft.
+Fitzgerald also said that he would be "shocked" if Kafka was not drafted in the 2010 draft.
 After the Outback Bowl loss to Auburn on January 1, in which Kafka threw 78 passes for 532 yards, Fitzgerald said, "I hope the NFL sees the same thing that I see, a man with a big-time arm."
 An NFL general manager said at the 2010 Senior Bowl that Kafka could be drafted as high as the third round.

 Kafka was invited to the 2010 NFL Scouting Combine in Indianapolis, which started on February 24, along with teammates Corey Wootton and Sherrick McManis.
 Kafka chose Mike McCartney of Priority Sports of Chicago as his agent, who also represented Wootton.
 Priority hired former Chicago Bears quarterback Erik Kramer and a trainer in Phoenix, Arizona, to help Kafka prepare for the NFL Scouting Combine.
 To get ready for the Combine, Kafka worked out twice a day in Arizona and held practice sessions with Notre Dame wide receiver Golden Tate.
 Kafka chose not to bench press at the NFL Combine.
 On February 28, Kafka answered 35 out of the 50 questions on the Wonderlic test, and was "99 percent sure" that he answered all 35 correctly.
 Kafka had some of the best measurements in the vertical jump, broad jump, 60-yard shuttle, and three-cone drill among all quarterbacks.